MicroEJ/docs/VEEPortingGuide/uiSimulation.rst

 Image Decoders
 ==============

 Front Panel uses its own internal image decoders when the associated modules have been selected (see :ref:`internal image decoders<image_external_decoder>`).
-Some additional decoders can be added like the C-side for the embedded platform (see :ref:`external image decoders<image_external_decoder>`).
+Some additional decoders can be added like the C-side for the embedded VEE Port (see :ref:`external image decoders<image_external_decoder>`).
 Front Panel uses the Java AWT `ImageIO`_ API to load the encoded images.

 .. _ImageIO: https://docs.oracle.com/javase/7/docs/api/javax/imageio/ImageIO.html